What If

 What If the Cuban Missile Crisis Had Gone Nuclear?

-One Soviet officer's refusal to fire a nuclear torpedo in 1962 may be the closest brush with nuclear war on record.
-What if he'd said yes instead?
+During the Cuban Missile Crisis, one Soviet officer's refusal to fire a nuclear torpedo may be the closest brush with nuclear war on record.
+What if he'd said yes?

 What If Franz Ferdinand's Driver Hadn't Taken the Wrong Turn?